jelledenhaan/programming_project/PROCESS.md

 # 31-01-2017
 Added an info button on my webpage, when the user click on that button, there will be an explanation of the webpage and a short manual.
 Fixed another bug in my donutchart.
 The donutchart stroke wasn't update properly, it had to do with the id i gave to the pieces.
 After I got some help from an assistent I managed to fix the bug

+# 01-02-2017
+Fixed the report and updated the readme.
+The hardest part of today was cleaning up my code.
+I had many console.logs and commented code in my code so I deleted them and commented my code.